Black Friday special: save 40% off Paired Premium! Claim offer

 The best advice we can give you for these early stages of dating is to never assume where you stand with your partner.
 Even though having the ‘what are we?’ question is never pleasant (especially when you’re trying to play it cool!), it’s the best approach to avoid any misunderstandings.
 If you feel like you’re at the next level of dating, or if you’ve been spending a lot of time together and are unsure where you stand — you need to chat about it.

-“In couples therapy, we go back to an early attachment rupture and pain point, such as a betrayal,” says Moraya Seeger DeGeare, a licensed marriage and family therapist and In-House Expert at Paired.
+“In couples therapy, we go back to an early attachment rupture and pain point, such as a betrayal,” says Moraya Seeger DeGeare, a licensed marriage and family therapist.

 “When we uncover the motivation it so often comes to one person making an assumption.
 Rarely is a couple still together and these early hurts had been entionally crossing a boundary.
 Reinforcing the need to communicate needs early on.”